Brascan: Merger with Edper and creation of Brookfield, 1997

 In April 1997, Edper announced its plan to merge with Brascan, of which it owned 47 per cent of outstanding shares.
 Upon the merger, Partners Ltd., a company controlled by 26 senior officials, would own two thirds of the new company's privately held class-B shares, and 10 per cent of the publicly traded class-B shares.
 Each share class would have the rights to elect half the board of directors, therefore, Partners would hold majority control of the board.
 In effect, the merger would grant indefinite control of the new company to its management.

 On 10 July 1997, Brascan shareholders voted to merge with the Edper Group to form a new company, EdperBrascan Corporation, traded as EBC, with a market capitalisation of almost $4 billion.
-The new company came into existence on 1 August 1997, bringing and end to Brascan after an 85-year life.
+The new company came into existence on 1 August 1997, bringing an end to Brascan after an 85-year life.

 On 28 April 2000, EdperBrascan changed its name to Brascan Corporation, trade as BNN.
 On 10 November 2005, Brascan changed its name to Brookfield Asset Management Inc., traded under the symbol BAM.
 In December 2022, the company changed its name to Brookfield Corporation, and spun off its asset management operations as Brookfield Asset Management.